icebearfriend/deckbuilder/README.md

 ## Summary and Methodology

 This script, deckbuilder.cna, utilizes the **argue** command introduced with Cobalt Strike v 3.13.
 It will take a list of already defined programs, such as *cmd.exe* or *wmic.exe* and generate fake arguments for those commands.
+These arguments will appear when the commands are executed via **&run** in the beacon console.

 If an argument genreated by the initial command, **shuffle**, is insufficient then the operator can **mulligan** that command until they find one suitable for their needs; the **mulligan** command does not need to already be in the pre-compiled list.